-Perhaps now you realise that the ‘Stinking Rose’ is the humble garlic?
+Maybe by now you have guessed that the ‘Stinking Rose’ is humble garlic?

-Garlic (Allium sativum) contains 33 sulfur compounds, 17 amino acids, antioxidants such as germanium and selenium, and multiple vitamins and minerals like high levels of manganese, vitamin B6 and vitamin C. Garlic is also a good source of protein, thiamin (vitamin B1), phosphorus, calcium, potassium, and copper.
+Garlic (Allium sativum) contains 33 sulfur compounds, 17 amino acids, antioxidants such as germanium and selenium, along with high levels of multiple vitamins and minerals like manganese, vitamin B6 and vitamin C. Garlic is also a good source of protein, thiamin (vitamin B1), phosphorus, calcium, potassium, and copper.

-Out of all these good chemical compounds, allicin is the key sulphuric ingredient giving garlic its ‘unique’ aroma.
+Of all these beneficial chemical compounds, allicin is the key sulfuric ingredient giving garlic its ‘unique’ aroma.
 Allicin is converted in the body to ajoene.
-All these beneficial elements influence your health in at least 6 positive ways:
+All these elements offer six health-boosting benefits:

 6 Key Benefits of Garlic